nubot-nudt/SegNet4D/README.md

 The code is tested on the environment with **ubuntu20.04**, **python3.7**, **cuda11.3**, **cudnn8.2.1**.

+*We have first released the code for generating bounding boxes from semantic annotations and  multi-scan nuScenes labels to facilitate the community's work.
+The implementation of SegNet4D will be made available after our paper is accepted.*

 ### Data

 We mainly train our model on the SemanticKITTI and nuScenes dataset.